nic-stack/USA-Flight-Delays-and-Cancellation-Analysis/README.md

 Navigate to the project repository on GitHub.

-Locate the file Dashboard Update Data Drifters (1).twbx.
+Locate the file Flight delays and Cancellation Analysis.twbx.

 Click on the file and then click the "Download raw file" button to download it to your computer.